eworm-de/routeros-scripts/README.md

 ![screenshot: schedule update](README.d/07-schedule-update.png)

+### Changes for RouterOS v6

+RouterOS v6 will become deprecated at some time in the future, but to date it is still the default for these scripts (in branch `main`).
+This will change however, so if you want to stay with RouterOS v6 for some time add these lines to your `global-config-overlay`:

+    # Use branch routeros-v6 with RouterOS v6:
+    :global ScriptUpdatesUrlSuffix "\?h=routeros-v6";

+Then reload the configuration.

 ### Changes for RouterOS v7

 RouterOS v7 is developed in paralled to RouterOS v6.
 The former brings some